-Net metering is a program that allows electricity consumers in Ontario who can produce some of their own power through renewable resources (wind, water, solar or agricultural biomass) to export it back into the grid for credit towards your energy costs.
-With net metering you save money and protect the environment.
+Net metering is a program that allows electricity consumers in Ontario who can produce some of their own power through renewable resources (wind, water, solar, biomass, etc.) to export it back into the grid for credit towards your energy costs.
+With net metering, you save money and protect the environment!

-The more you contribute, the more you save.
-Your utility will subtract the value of electricity you supply to the grid from the value of what you take from the grid, and the ‘net’ difference between these will appear on your bill.
-If the power you supply to the system is greater than the amount that you actually use, you will receive a credit that can be used towards future energy bills for up to one year.
+The more you contribute with net metering, the more you save.
+The electricity produced from your renewable energy technology will first be used to meet the needs of your home or business.
+Your utility will then subtract the value of electricity you supply to the grid from the value of what you take from the grid, and the “net” difference between these will appear on your bill.
+If the power you supply to the system is greater than the amount that you use, you will receive a credit that can be used towards future energy bills for up to one year.

-If you are an Essex Powerlines energy customer that can generate electricity primarily from a renewable source then you are eligible to become a net metered customer.
-Your equipment/generator cannot exceed a maximum cumulative output of 500 kilowatts; most residential generating systems produce between 1 and 4 kilowatts of power.
+If you are an Essex Powerlines energy customer and can generate electricity from a renewable source, then you are eligible to become a net-metered customer.
+Please note that your equipment/generator cannot exceed a maximum cumulative output of 500 kilowatts.

 Here is how the application process works:

-- Submit your application with a single line diagram.
+- Upload a single line diagram with the application.
 Essex Powerlines will approve applications within a 10-day period.
-You will be subject to ESA (Electricity Safety Authority) approval, which means your equipment must be inspected prior installing the meter.
+You will be subject to Electrical Safety Authority (ESA) approval, which means your equipment must be inspected prior to installing the meter.

 Not sure what constitutes as a renewable energy source?
 Check out below for some common examples!

 Solar power is one of the cleanest, most viable forms of renewable energy available.
 Using radiation emitted by the sun, solar power can be used in several forms to help power your house.

 Photovoltaics (PV) is the process of converting the sun’s energy into electricity through solar cells.
 These cells produce electricity when light shines on them.
 PV cells consist of two or more thin layers of semi-conducting material, which when exposed to light, generates electrical charges that can be used.